-And having a dog at home also teaches children respect, responsibility and more.
+And having a dog at home also teaches children respect, responsibility, and more.

-Physical health benefits: Reduced risk of allergies and asthma
+Reduced risk of allergies and asthma

 Children who live with dogs are less likely to develop allergies and asthma.

 According to Parents.com, Ownby’s research tracked a group of 474 babies from birth to about age 7.
-He found that the children who were exposed to two or more dogs or cats as babies were less than half as likely to develop common allergies as kids who had no pets in the home.
+He found that the children exposed to two or more dogs or cats as babies were less than half as likely to develop common allergies as kids who had no pets in the home.

 A University of Alberta study shows babies from families with pets — 70 percent of which were dogs — exhibited higher levels of microbes that lowered the risk the children would develop allergies.
 According to the research, exposing children to dirt and bacteria — from a dog’s paws and coat — can create immunity.

-Physical health benefits: Improved heart health
+Improved heart health

-Children with dogs tend to spend more time outdoors both walking their dogs and playing with them.
+Children with dogs tend to spend more time outdoors, both walking their dogs and playing with them.

 A study from Sweden shows dog owners live longer because they are less likely to suffer from cardiovascular disease.
 The study at Uppsala University in Sweden analyzed 12 years of health records for the 3.4 million people in that country.
-Results were published in Scientific Reports.
+Results published in Scientific Reports.

 Having a dog lets children start taking advantage of those cardiovascular benefits even sooner.

-Emotional health benefits: Improved self-esteem
+Emotional health benefits

 Using the SCARED-5 test to screen for childhood anxiety disorders revealed only 12 percent of children with dogs suffered from anxiety compared to 21 percent of children without dogs.

-Sara B. Hansen has spent the past 20-plus years as a professional editor and writer.
-She decided to create her own dream job by launching Dog’s Best Life.
-Sara grew up with family dogs and since she bought her first house, she’s had a furry companion or two to help make it a home.
-She currently shares her heart and home with Sydney, an Australian Shepherd-Corgi mix.
+Sara B. Hansen has spent 20-plus years as a professional editor and writer.
+She’s also the author of The Complete Guide to Cocker Spaniels.
+She decided to create her dream job by launching DogsBestLife.com in 2011.
+Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
+She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
+Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ firstname.lastname@example.org.